What is the Ascend Network?

 The Ascend Network is a national network of practitioners, policymakers, philanthropic leaders, and researchers advancing two-generation approaches for whole-family outcomes.
 Since the launch of the Ascend Network in 2014, Network Partners have spurred significant shifts in the field through two-generation efforts.
 Being a member of the Ascend Network is a powerful and special opportunity to learn and connect with others around the country committed to identifying, developing, and implementing two-generation approaches.

 The goal of the Aspen Institute Ascend Network is to mobilize and activate leaders and organizations to influence policy and practice changes that increase economic security, educational success, social capital, and health and well-being for children, parents, and their families.
-Ascend Network membership now includes nearly 200 partners from over 41 states, the District of Columbia, and Puerto Rico.
+Ascend Network membership now includes 416 partners from 50 states, the District of Columbia, and Puerto Rico.

 Who is in the Ascend Network?